stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 the highest degree.
 Though the limestone formation was, on the evidence of such typical imbedded fossils as ventriculites, positively and unmistakably Comanchian and not a particle earlier;
-the free fragments in the hollow space included a surprising proportion from organisms hitherto considered as peculiar to far older periods&mdash;even rudimentary fishes, molluscs, and corals as remote as the Silurian or Ordovician.
+the free fragments in the hollow space included a surprising proportion from organisms hitherto considered as peculiar to far older periods--even rudimentary fishes, molluscs, and corals as remote as the Silurian or Ordovician.
 The inevitable inference was that in this part of the world there had been a remarkable and unique degree of continuity between the life of over 300 million years ago and that of only thirty million years ago.
 How far this continuity had extended beyond the Oligocene age when the cavern was closed, was of course past all speculation.
-In any event, the coming of the frightful ice in the Pleistocene some 500,000 years ago&mdash;a mere yesterday as compared with the age of this cavity&mdash;must have put an end to any of the primal forms which had locally managed to outlive their common terms.
+In any event, the coming of the frightful ice in the Pleistocene some 500,000 years ago--a mere yesterday as compared with the age of this cavity--must have put an end to any of the primal forms which had locally managed to outlive their common terms.

   Lake was not content to let his first message stand, but had another bulletin written and despatched across the snow to the camp before Moulton could get back.
-After that Moulton stayed at the wireless in one of the planes; transmitting to me&mdash;and to the
+After that Moulton stayed at the wireless in one of the planes; transmitting to me--and to the
-Arkham   for relaying to the outside world&mdash;the frequent postscripts which Lake sent him by a succession of messengers.
-Those who followed the newspapers will remember the excitement created among men of science by that afternoon&rsquo;s reports&mdash;reports which have finally led, after all these years, to the organisation of that very Starkweather-Moore Expedition which I am so anxious to dissuade from its purposes.
+Arkham   for relaying to the outside world--the frequent postscripts which Lake sent him by a succession of messengers.
+Those who followed the newspapers will remember the excitement created among men of science by that afternoon's reports--reports which have finally led, after all these years, to the organisation of that very Starkweather-Moore Expedition which I am so anxious to dissuade from its purposes.
 I had better give the messages literally as Lake sent them, and as our base operator McTighe translated them from his pencil shorthand.

-    &ldquo;Fowler makes discovery of highest importance in sandstone and limestone fragments from blasts.
+     "Fowler makes discovery of highest importance in sandstone and limestone fragments from blasts.
 Several distinct triangular striated prints like those in Archaean slate, proving that source survived from over 600 million years ago to Comanchian times without more than moderate morphological changes and decrease in average size.
 Comanchian prints apparently